techjmw/infrachallenge/README.md

 - Consider to build out on a PaaS such as Heroku, Elastic Beanstalk or roll on bare IaaS such as AWS, Azure
 - To monitor the app, tools such as crontab, monit, nagios, zabbix, Grafana, deadmansnitch, netdata, DataDog and or VictorOps
 - Perfom testing using tools such as WebLOAD, JMeter, etc...

+Small scale needs can be similar large scale, depending on how it is designed.
+A small scale could leverage the same basic design layers with less scale at each layer, or it could be a more limited stack with reduced layers in a more condensed offering.
+CI/CD pipeline automated workflows are helpful long term for either type to maintain and release with consistency.
+For small scale, I would keep it simple, no reason to add complexity for complexity sake and ensure that a MVP product was delivered, then iterate and expand based on priorities around KPIs.
+Address the weak points in the systems that present concerns or technical roadblocks in an iterative fashion or cause pain for end users.
+Supporting internal developers would be my initial focus, followed by other use cases and assessing how scalable the platform needs to be without over engineering it.